The Importance of Learning Mandarin Chinese Pronunciation

 Chinese PinYin Chart with Audio (click the image or here)

-There are two other examples which spring to mind regarding pronunciation; firstly the difference between 霎 shà, a shower, and 下 xià, to fall.
-The sounds ‘ch’, ‘sh’, ‘zh’ and ‘r’ are made with the tongue raised toward the roof of the mouth, while the tongue is pushed down, below the bottom teeth, for the sounds ‘j’, ‘q’, ‘x’.
-If you look back to the pinyin chart you will notice that ‘ch’, ‘sh’, ‘zh’ and ‘r’ are grouped together as are ‘j’, ‘q’, ‘x’.
+There are two other examples that spring to mind regarding pronunciation; firstly the difference between 霎 shà, a shower, and 下 xià, to fall.
+The sounds ‘ch’, ‘sh’, ‘zh’, and ‘r’ are made with the tongue raised toward the roof of the mouth, while the tongue is pushed down, below the bottom teeth, for the sounds ‘j’, ‘q’, ‘x’.
+If you look back to the pinyin chart you will notice that ‘ch’, ‘sh’, ‘zh’, and ‘r’ are grouped together as are ‘j’, ‘q’, and ‘x’.
 The sounds are grouped this way because of the identical tongue position required to produce them.

-For the second example: 吃 chī and 车 chē , both are first tones, and to the beginner very similar in sound.
-However, to the Chinese ear these are two distinct sounds.
+For the second example: 吃 chī and 车 chē, both are first tones, and to the beginner very similar in sound.
+However, to the Chinese ear, these are two distinct sounds.
 As I mentioned above the tongue should be raised to help create the ‘ch’ sound but creating that ‘e’ sound at the end can be problematic.
-It took me a long time to achieve but in the end I realised that flicking my tongue down, so it neared my lower teeth, during the pronunciation of words like chē helped produce that elusive ‘e’ sound.
+It took me a long time to achieve but in the end, I realized that flicking my tongue down, so it neared my lower teeth, during the pronunciation of words like chē helped produce that elusive ‘e’ sound.

 I do fail to comprehend why in pinyin some sounds such as “yan” or “ian” are not written as “yen” or “ien?”
 This can cause confusion among learners of Mandarin.
 According to the Beijing Language and Culture University’s “New Practical Chinese Reader,” there are a number of other pinyin sounds that also are pronounced differently.
 Do you have a list of these other sounds?